jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Try this:

     cd someco-mvn-tutorial-repo
-    mvn integration-test -Pamp-to-war
+    ./run.sh

+If you get a permissions error, run `chmod u+x ./run.sh` and try again.
+If you are on Windows, use run.bat instead.

 If you watch the output, you'll see that Maven is downloading everything it needs to compile the project, creating an AMP, deploying the AMP to the Alfresco WAR, deploying the Alfresco WAR to the embedded Tomcat server, and starting the server up.
 Eventually you'll see:

-    2014-01-15 18:01:19,339  INFO  [repo.module.ModuleServiceImpl] [localhost-startStop-1] Found 1 module(s).
+    2017-04-02 16:00:55,036  INFO  [repo.module.ModuleServiceImpl] [localhost-startStop-1] Found 3 module package(s).
-    2014-01-15 18:01:19,480  INFO  [repo.module.ModuleServiceImpl] [localhost-startStop-1] Installing module 'someco-mvn-tutorial-repo' version 1.0.1401151758.
+    2017-04-02 16:00:55,055  INFO  [repo.module.ModuleServiceImpl] [localhost-startStop-1] Installing module 'someco-mvn-tutorial-repo' version 1.0-SNAPSHOT.

 Which means that the module your project generated was recognized by the Alfresco server.

 Once you see:

-    Jan 16, 2014 8:38:20 AM org.apache.coyote.AbstractProtocol start INFO: Starting ProtocolHandler ["http-bio-8080"]
+    Apr 02, 2017 4:01:13 PM org.apache.coyote.AbstractProtocol start INFO: Starting ProtocolHandler ["http-bio-8080"]

 You should be able to go to:

     http://localhost:8080/alfresco

 And you will see the "Welcome to Alfresco' page.
 In versions prior to 5.0.d this would be the Alfresco Explorer login page.
-Log in using "admin" and "admin".
 If you want to verify that you can log in, go to the Alfresco web script console, which is:

     http://localhost:8080/alfresco/s/index

+Log in using "admin" and "admin".
 When you are done poking around, go back to the window where you ran your Maven command and type ctrl-c to shutdown the server.

 If you get an out-of-memory error when you run the integration test, you may need to pass some JVM memory parameters to Maven.
 One way to do that is by setting the MAVEN_OPTS environment variable.
 For example, I have mine set to:

     -Xmx1024M -XX:MaxPermSize=512m

+Another option is to edit the run.sh or run.bat script.
 With MAVEN_OPTS set you should not see any out-of-memory errors.

 What Just Happened?
 -------------------
-You asked maven to run the "integration-test" goal using the "amp-to-war" profile.
+If you looked at the run script, you'll see that you asked maven to run the alfresco:run goal.
 This causes the project to be built, deployed as an AMP to a fresh Alfresco WAR, and run on the embedded Tomcat server.
 Once it started up, you were able to log in to the admin console and the web scripts console.

 If you go look in the target directory you'll see the AMP that was produced and subsequently deployed to the Alfresco WAR.
 In my case it is called "someco-mvn-tutorial-repo.amp".
 This file is what you would give to your IT team if you were ready to deploy your repository tier changes to a real Alfresco server.